 After the bleaching and dyeing process, we recommend you dry the wig naturally to protect it from heat damage.
 You can style your ombre wig after it is dry completely.

-Ombre hair gets many different styles of girls’ favor.
+Ombre hair gets many different styles in girls’ favor.
 We mainly introduce the steps about how to do ombre hair with your wig.
 If you think the process is complicated, you can purchase some ombre wigs according to your preferences.
 Now, it is time to join the ombre hair trend.